Fort Necessity, Pennsylvania – Defending Against the French

 Fort Necessity was a small stockade in Fayette County, Pennsylvania, built at the beginning of the French & Indian War by the Virginia Militia led by George Washington in 1754.

-In the spring of 1754, the French and Indian War, also called the Seven Years War, was imminent.
-The cause of the conflict was the desire of the British and French colonies to expand into land each empire claimed.
-Once the war had broken out between the two powers, the American Indian tribes had to decide whom to back.
+In the spring of 1754, the French and Indian War, also called the Seven Years’ War, was imminent.
+The cause of the conflict was the desire of the British and French colonies to expand into the land each empire claimed.
+Once the war broke out between the two powers, the American Indian tribes had to decide whom to support.
 Throughout the conflict, varying tribes allied themselves with the French or the British to better suit their individual goals.

 French Indian War, Felix Carr, about 1870